 The radiative transfer simulations with HydroLight code have proven useful for generating synthetic databases of light field characteristics (i.e., radiance and irradiances) within and leaving the ocean and the AOPs derived from the simulated radiometric quantities for various scenarios of seawater IOPs that provide input to the simulations.
-In particular, as a result of efforts dedicated to inverse bio-optical algorithms and coordinated under the auspices of the International Ocean Colour Coordinating Group (IOCCG Report, 2006), a widely-used publicly available synthetic database was generated within the spectral range 400 - 800 nm with a 10 nm resolution for clear sky conditions with three different sun zenith angles (0°, 30°, and 60°), a sea surface state corresponding to a wind speed of 5 m s-1, and 500 different IOP combinations driven by chlorophyll-a concentration, Chla, within the surface ocean layer.
-The input IOP data included the spectral absorption coefficients of phytoplankton, $a{\rm ph}(\lambda)$, non-algal particles (also referred to as depigmented or detrital particles which-that can include various types of particles such as organic detritus, mineral particles, heterotrophic bacteria, and depigmented phytoplankton cells), $a{\rm d}(\lambda)$, colored dissolved organic matter (CDOM), $a{\rm g}(\lambda)$, and the spectral backscattering coefficients of phytoplankton, $b{\rm b-ph}(\lambda)$, and non-algal particles, $b{\rm b-d}(\lambda)$ (λ represents the wavelength of light in vacuum in units of nm and the IOP coefficients are typically expressed in units of m-1).
-The output parameters provided by those simulations which-that are available in the public database included the following AOPs: the spectral remotesensing reflectance, $R{\rm rs}(\lambda)$, the irradiance reflectance just below the sea surface, $R{\rm rs}(\lambda)$, the irradiance reflectance just below the sea surface, $R{\rm rs}(\lambda)$, and the depths z = 0°, 5, and 10 m (where 0° indicates the depth just beneath the sea surface).
+In particular, as a result of efforts dedicated to inverse bio-optical algorithms and coordinated under the auspices of the International Ocean Colour Coordinating Group (IOCCG Report, 2006), the publicly available synthetic database was generated within the spectral range 400 - 800 nm with a 10 nm resolution for clear sky conditions with three different sun zenith angles (0°, 30°, and 60°), a sea surface state corresponding to a wind speed of 5 m s-1, and 500 different IOP combinations driven by chlorophyll-a concentration, Chla, within the surface ocean layer.
+The input IOP data included the spectral absorption coefficients of phytoplankton, $a{ph}(\lambda)$, nonalgal particles (also referred to as depigmented or detrital particles which can include various types of particles such as organic detritus, mineral particles, heterotrophic bacteria, and depigmented phytoplankton cells), $a_d(\lambda)$, colored dissolved organic matter (CDOM), $a_g(\lambda)$, and the spectral backscattering coefficients of phytoplankton, $b{b\text{-ph}}(\lambda)$, and non-algal particles, $b{b\text{-d}}(\lambda)$ (λ represents the wavelength of light in vacuum in units of nm and the IOP coefficients are typically expressed in units of m-1).
+The output parameters provided by those simulations which are available in the public database included the following AOPs: the spectral remote-sensing reflectance, $R{rs}(\lambda)$, the remote-sensing reflectance just below the sea surface, $R(z=0^{\circ}, \lambda)$, and the diffuse attenuation coefficient for downwelling plane irradiance, $K_d(\lambda, z)$, at the depths $z=0^{\circ}$, 5, and 10 m (where 0 indicates the depth just beneath the sea surface).

 Another synthetic database that is publicly available was developed as part of the CoastColour Round Robin project (Nechad et al., 2015).
-This project was focused on coastal waters and IOPs were driven were described by 5000 combinations of Chla, $a_g(\lambda)$, and mass concentration of mineral particles.
+This project was focused on coastal waters and IOPs were driven by 5000 combinations of Chla, $a_g(\lambda)$, and mass concentration of mineral particles.
 The HydroLight simulations were run from 350 nm to 900 nm at 5 nm intervals for cloudless sky, three sun zenith angles (0, 40, and 60°), and a wind speed of 5 m s-1.
 The output parameters included in the publicly available database are the water leaving reflectance, $RL_w(\lambda) = \pi R{rs}(\lambda)$, $K_d(\lambda)$, the photosynthetically available radiation, PAR, and the euphotic depth, z{eu} .
-Most recently, a synthetic database was also developed by the first NASA PACE (Plankton, Aerosols, Cloud, and Θ_Q cean Ecosystem) Science Team where the ocean contribution to the top of the atmosphere radiances were simulated by HydroLight (Craig et al., 2020).
+Most recently, a synthetic database was also developed by the first NASA PACE (Plankton, Aerosols, Cloud, and Ocean Ecosystem) Science Team where the ocean contribution to the top of the atmosphere radiances were simulated by HydroLight (Craig et al., 2020).
 These simulations were performed from 350 to 800 nm with a 5 nm step for a cloudless sky, three sun zenith angles (10°, 30°, and 60°), wind speed of 5 m s-1, and a set of 720 IOP combinations driven by $a{ph}(\lambda)$.
 The publicly available output of these HydroLight simulations is $R{rs}(\lambda)$.